mminer/mminer.github.com/_posts/2020-01-15-more-recent-reads.md

 I picked this up in my ongoing effort to consume the classics of computer science.
 It's well-written, lean and to the point, but I didn't get a lot out of it.
 I've used C-inspired languages for years so none of the constructs were new.
 If you're starting out though and will use C professionally it might be a decent first resource.
 The exercises make for fun challenges.

-The minimalism of C is refreshing compared to complex monstrosities like C++.
+The minimalism of C is refreshing compared with complex monstrosities like C++.
 No generics, no lambdas, not even classes.
 I never fell in love with the language like others have --- give me Python or Clojure any day of the week --- but I understand the appeal.

 ## A Tour of C++

 <img alt="A Tour of C++ book cover" src="/images/tour-of-cpp.png">

 This one's a perfect balance between beginner-focused "this is a `for` loop" introductions and the giant tomes that explain every facet of a language.
-The author (also the author of C++ itself) makes a convincing case that modern C++ is different than and far superior to its earlier incarnations.
+The author (also the author of C++ itself) makes a convincing case that modern C++ is different from and far superior to its earlier incarnations.
 Some of the new C++20 features like modules and concepts promise to make writing certain kinds of software a helluva lot easier.
 It's going to be a long time before codebases rock the latest and greatest --- most C++ I’ve touched recently has yet to adopt C++11 --- but the language's future looks bright.

 I would love to see this sort of whirlwind tour for other languages.